Skip to main content

 Tort cases, including personal injury cases, make the victim whole economically.
 Even in an assault and battery case, a personal injury lawsuit provides monetary compensation for the victim, not punishment for the offender.

-"Assault and battery" is not a legal practice area.
+“Assault and battery” is not a legal practice area.
 You need a personal injury lawyer for legal advice, not a criminal defense attorney.
-A personal injury attorney nearby will review your case and start your civil lawsuit.
+Even if justice has been served in the attacker’s criminal case, you may still have the right to file a lawsuit to recover compensation for your injuries.
+An attorney can review your situation and recommend next steps to pursue accountability through a civil claim.